 Once you have planned your lesson on paper, use this structure to help you start the build process

-and navigate to the module where the lesson activity will be
+Go to the module where you would like the Lesson activity to appear

 Now edit the following settings: